dry-python/classes/docs/pages/concept.rst

-That's why we need a ``delegate=`` argument here: we don't really work with ``Sequence[int]``, we delegate all the runtime type checking to ``ListOfInt`` phantom type.
+That's why we need a ``delegate=`` argument here: we don't really work with ``Sequence[int]``, we delegate all the runtime type checking to ``SequenceOfInt`` phantom type.

 Performance considerations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~